 (b) A triangle with all sides of equal length, and

-(c) A hexagon (a six sided closed figure) with sides of equal length?
+(c) A hexagon (a six-sided closed figure) with sides oil equal length?

 Solution:

-Length of piece of string = 36 cm
+(a) Given, a piece of string is 36 cm long

-(c) Length of a side of a hexagon when all sides are equal
+(c) Length of each side of hexagon = a

 Question 6.

-A farmer has a rectangular field having length 230 m and breadth 160 m.
+A farmer has a rectangular field with having length of 230 m and a breadth of 160 m.
 He wants to fence it with 3 rounds of rope as shown.
 What is the total length of rope needed?

 Solution: